 Apart from that, this violin doesn’t really have any cons.
 Obviously, it is a beginner’s violin and is not going to provide the same kind of performance as a top-of-the-line model, but you’re never going to get that at this price.
 That’s not a con, just reality.

-Bunnel Basic Clearance Violin Review Conclusion and Rating
+Bunnel Premiere Clearance Violin Review Conclusion and Rating